 “Follow me to worlds you’ve never dreamed of.”
-She grinned.
+She smiled.
 “And learn to use power that most worlds have never dreamed of.”

 Sibry lifted her brows, spreading her hands to gesture around at the whole world, so huge, so toy-like.
-So doomed, no matter what its two new owners did with it.
+So broken.

 Clover considered a very long time, then reached down a hand, scooping up a handful of the crowd.
 She rose up, up, up, back up to that towering, impossible height, small only in comparison to Sibry.
 Then she casually smashed her paw down on the building, feeling it crumble like a sandcastle beneath her pads, and looked at her catch.
 Were those some of Miles’s coworkers?
 Jones?
 Williams?